alokbhaisahu/css-notes-cwh/intro-to-css.md

 # Introduction to CSS
 HTMl is just an sketetal layout of a website.
 We need CSS to design a website, add style to it and make it look beautiful.

+# What is CSS
+CSS stands for Cascading Style Sheets.
+CSS is optional but it coverts an off looking HTML page into a beautiful & responsive website.